Mahalaxmi2710/S.A.F.E_Oips/README.md

 # SAFE OIPS (Secure Access for Enforcement)

 SAFE OIPS (Secure Access Framework for Enhanced Online Integrated Police Services) is a high-assurance security framework designed to protect sensitive law enforcement systems against modern cyber threats.
-Built upon the foundational OIPS platform, it introduces advanced security protocols such as Multi-Factor Authentication (MFA), Role-Based Access Control (RBAC), and hybrid cryptographic techniques using AES and RSA.
+Built upon the foundational OIPS platform, it introduces advanced security protocols such as Multi-Factor Authentication (MFA), Role-Based Access Control (RBAC), and cryptographic enforcement using AES and PBKDF2

 ---